Skip to content

 >>> e_init_arr = mc_evt["m_mcParticleCol/m_eInitialMomentum"].array()

-Read raw data file
+Read raw data files

 >>> import pybes3 as p3